1996 Copenhagen rocket attack: Attack

 At the height of the biker war, the Copenhagen Hells Angels made the contentious decision to host their annual "Viking Party" at their clubhouse on Titangade in Nørrebro on 5 October 1996.
 The party was attended by approximately one-hundred-and-fifty people, including Hells Angels from Denmark and Sweden, as well as local residents who were invited by the club via posters in an apparent attempt to mollify members of the public who were outraged by the spiraling motorcycle gang violence.
 In expectance of another attack, police officers patrolled the perimeter, and parking near the clubhouse walls was prohibited.

 At approximately 3:05 am on 6 October 1996, a shoulder-fired rocket was fired at the clubhouse from the sloping roof of a building between seventy and 330 yards behind the compound.
 The missile exploded after penetrating the building's concrete walls, killing two people – thirty-nine-year old prospective Hells Angels member Louis Linde Nielsen and Janne Krohn, a twenty-nine-year-old single mother from the local area with no links to the club – and wounding nineteen others, including Hells Angels Denmark national president Christian Middelboe.
 All of the wounded were Danish, except for one Norwegian.
 Around half of the party's attendees were congregated around a bar at the time of the explosion.
-The injuries were caused by shrapnel or by the extreme heat generated by the grenade.
-The Carl Gustaf M3 84 mm recoilless anti-tank rifle used in the attack was one of twelve stolen from a Swedish Army weapons depot in Malmö during a burglary on 19 February 1994.
-A second, unfired, grenade was also found on the rooftop.
+The injuries were caused by shrapnel or by the extreme heat generated by the explosion.
+The Carl Gustaf M3 84 mm recoilless multi-purpose rifle used in the attack was one of twelve stolen from a Swedish Army weapons depot in Malmö during a burglary on 19 February 1994.
+A second, unfired, rocket was also found on the rooftop.
 Other sources have reported that the weapon used was an AT4.

 Aftermath

-The rocket attack on the Hells Angels' clubhouse party is considered the zenith of the Nordic Biker War.
+The "rocket attack" on the Hells Angels' clubhouse party is considered the zenith of the Nordic Biker War.
 Janne Krohn became the first person from outside the gang environment to be killed as a result of the conflict and political condemnation followed the attack, with Prime Minister of Denmark Poul Nyrup Rasmussen describing the event as "abominable".
 Justice Minister Bjørn Westh, along with senior police officials, visited the scene of the attack.
 Reacting to the concern caused by the escalation in motorcycle gang violence, the Danish government introduced harsher anti-crime legislation, which resulted in increased powers for the police and longer prison sentences for many offences.
 A bill, known as the Rockerloven ("Rocker Act") by the media, was passed on 15 October 1996 to allow the police to evict biker gangs from their clubhouses.